databootstrap-ai/dbs-sdk-python/README.md

 ## Install

-`cd` to your dbs-sdk-python directory and install the library.
+Download this repository and `cd` to the dbs-sdk-python directory to install the library.

 You can also consider creating a virtual env for this project.